Marthinus1993/Marthinus-Portfolio/README.md

 📜 Google Data Analytics Professional Certificate – Google
 📜 Data Visualization with R – IBM
 📜 Data Storytelling with Power BI – Edureka
+📜 Crash Course on Python - Google
+📜 Using Python to interact with the Operating System - Google

 🔗 Connect With Me
 📍 Location: London, United Kingdom